h2oai/h2o-health/docs/epidemiology/covid_19_hospital_occupancy_simulator/simulation_flow.md

 !!! example

     One of the available overrides enables hospitals to select a hospital-level average of future expected COVID-19 cases per week.
-This override allows hospitals to clearly understand the implications under an increasing or decreasing surge of COVID-19 cases within their facilities.
+This override allows hospitals to clearly understand the implications of an increasing or decreasing surge of COVID-19 cases within their facilities.

 !!! note